lsst/faro/doc/lsst.faro/design.rst

 Modular design:

-    * Configurable to run subset of metrics on subset of data products; build pipelines in configuration; run the same metric multiple times with different configurations as needed
+    * Configurable to run subset of metrics on subset of data products; build pipelines in configuration; run the same metric multiple times with different configurations as needed; configuration is persisted with the same dataId as the metric measurement in the data butler.

     * For a given analysis context, once the base classes to manage data IO are defined, users can add metrics by creating a dedicated ``Task`` to perform the particular operations on in-memory python objects.
 By design, the details of managing parallel and sequential metric calculcation stages and data IO are abstracted away and developers can focus on the algorithmic implementation of the metric.